MicrosoftDocs/architecture-center/docs/example-scenario/aks-front-door/aks-front-door-content.md

   - `AzureBastionSubnet` is used for the [Azure Bastion Host](/azure/bastion/bastion-overview).
   - `VmSubnet` is used for the jump-box virtual machine that connects to the (private) AKS cluster and for the private endpoints.
 - [User-assigned Managed Identity](/entra/identity/managed-identities-azure-resources/overview) is used by the AKS cluster to create additional resources like load balancers and managed disks in Azure.
-- [Azure Virtual Machine](/azure/virtual-machines/overview) is used to  manage a private AKS cluster.
-The creation of this virtual machine is optional.
+- [Azure Virtual Machine](/azure/virtual-machines/overview) is used to create an option jumpbox virtual machine in the VMSubnet
 - [Azure Bastion Host](/azure/bastion/bastion-overview) is deployed in the AKS cluster virtual network to provide SSH connectivity to the AKS agent nodes and virtual machines, if any.
 - [Azure Storage Account](/azure/storage/common/storage-account-overview) is used to store the boot diagnostics logs of both the service provider and service consumer virtual machines.
 Boot Diagnostics is a debugging feature that allows you to view console output and screenshots to diagnose virtual machine status.
 - [Azure Container Registry](/azure/container-registry/container-registry-intro) is used to build, store, and manage container images and artifacts.